sanadwj/Newsweek-clone/README.md

 # Newsweek-clone

-> This is a collaborative project that use of Boostrap : a part of microverse HTML/CSS assignement . initiated and implemented by  Jose and Sanad
+> This is a collaborative project that use Boostrap for a responsive design and css style : a part of microverse HTML/CSS assignement . initiated and implemented by  Jose and Sanad

 ![screenshot](./graphics/screenshot.png)